lyrasis/islandora_aspace/README.md

     - Choose the content models that the integration will be applied to.
 - On the *Templates* Tab:
   - Here you can *copy*, *edit* or *delete* templates defined for your instance.
 These templates are used to convert the data coming from ArchivesSpace (found in JSON format in the `ARCHIVESSPACE` datastream) to the `MODS` datastream used in Islandora.
+  - These templates are written using the [TWIG templating system](https://twig.symfony.com/doc/2.x/templates.html).
+  - A very basic template used as the default for the module is available [here](https://github.com/lyrasis/islandora_aspace/blob/7.x/templates/Default.twig).
+  - Pull requests to add more detailed default templates are very welcome.

 ## Notes